• Skip to primary navigation

 • Cut the leaks about in half, a little above where they turn green.
 Remove the roots and save the greens for another recipe.
 Place in a bowl to clean.
 Soak them in cold water (this crisps them) while you remove the dirt from between the layers.
 When they are all clean, slice into rounds about ½ thick.

-• Heat 1 tablespoon of butter in a large skillet.
+• Add 1 tablespoon of bacon grease back to the skillet.
 Sauté the leeks until soft.
+Remove the leeks from the skillet.

-• Wipe the pan with a paper towel.
-Melt the 3 tablespoons of butter and quickly add the flour.
+• Add 3 tablespoons of bacon grease to the skillet and quickly add the flour.
 Stir continuously while cooking for one minute.
 Slowly whisk in the milk, and continue whisking for 3 to 5 minutes, until the rue is thick and smooth.
-Season with salt, pepper, and chili powder, adding more or less to taste.
+Season with salt, pepper, garlic powder, and chili powder, adding more or less to taste.

 • Remove the pan from the heat, and add the beaten eggs and cheese.
 Continue stirring until the eggs and cheese are incorporated into the rue.